lostintangent/gistpad/HOW_TO_CONTRIBUTE.md

 5. `vsce package` to build the package.
 This will generate a file with extension `vsix`
 6. Run the command `Extensions: Install from VSIX...`, choose the vsix file generated in the previous step

+For more information on using GistPad extension, follow the instructions for [getting started](https://github.com/shfarazi/gistpad/tree/documentation#getting-started).

 ## Attribution

 This documentation is adapted from the Microsoft / vscode-go, available at